Azure Blob Storage

 Blob Snapshots

-A snapshot is a read-only version of blob storage.
-Snapshots can ultimately be used to create a backup or checkpoint of a blob.
+A snapshot provides a read-only version of blob storage.
+You can ultimately use snapshots to create a backup or checkpoint of a blob.
 The name of a snapshot blob includes the URL of the base blob plus a date and time value that indicates when the snapshot was created.
 Again, if we’re developing a YouTube-like application and want to preserve the previous version of the video, we can take a snapshot and store it after the user updates the video.
 This way, a user like SharePoint can see the previous version of the video and the current version of the video.

 To access the snapshot, we need to add a query string to the end of the URL.
 And a snapshot with a date and time similar to the snapshot creation date and time.